UCSB-TDS/CS174A-Public-21Fall/hw5/writeup.md

 * [SQLite](https://www.sqlite.org/index.html) through [Python apsw library](https://rogerbinns.github.io/apsw/index.html)
 * starter code files

-Instructions assume you are on the Linux or MacOS platform.
 If you are in Windows, please use WSL (Windows Subsystem for Linux).

 **Assigned date:** Nov 23, 2021

-**Due date:** Monday, Nov 6, 2021, at 11pm PDT.
+**Due date:** Monday, Nov 5, 2021, at 11pm PDT.
 Turn in your solution to GradeScope